Vaelico333/vaelico333.github.io/projects/machine-learning-desktop-application.md

 The complete source code, example models, metadata and documentation are available on GitHub.

 <p class="project-links">
-<a class="project-button" href="https://github.com/Vaelico333/Proyecto-final-machine-learning-en-Deusto">View source code</a>
+<a class="project-button" href="https://github.com/Vaelico333/Proyecto-final-machine-learning-en-Deusto">View source code on GitHub</a>
 </p>

 <p><a href="{{ '/' | relative_url }}">← Back to portfolio</a></p>